Open-Attestation/open-attestation/README.md

 # OpenAttestation

-OpenAttestation is an open-sourced framework to endorse and verify documents using the blockchain.
+OpenAttestation is an open source document endorsement and verification framework for verifiable documents and transferable records.
+Documents issued this way are cryptographically trustworthy and can be verified independently.

 With OpenAttestation, you can issue and verify verifiable documents individually or in a batch using: